salah-mohammed/NavigationKit/README.md

  ```
 # Configure Successfully

-# you can refresh navigation style by
+# You can refresh navigation style by
 (self.navigationController as?
 MainNavigationController)?.refrehNavigationInfoVisibleViewController();